40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH35 -- examples and explanation about alias.md

 '
 ```

-However, passing a number as 1th argument to `func1` function rather than passing a variable name will cause an error like
+However, passing a number as 1th argument to `func1` function rather than passing a variable name will cause an error (`Failed Variable Shadowing`) where error message like

 ```
  local: `3': invalid variable name for name reference